Meaning Of Business Process Reengineering

 Implement the Redesign

 The last step is to implement the redesign plan.
-Management and the designer should make sure that the new process is operational and abided by.
+Management and the designer should ensure that the new process is operational and abided by.
 Support from all will eventually lead to the success of BPR.

 A well-conducted execution of Business Process Reengineering can prove to be a game-changer for an organization.
 BPR can revive a failing entity and lead it to the path of profit maximization.
 However, executing BPR may not be easy as it involves enforcing a change in the entire organization.